Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Results

 Here we demonstrate the performance of our implementation of the crosschecks for PRNR ambiguity and PRNR offset.
 The PRNR ambiguities can be resolved using either GOR (see \cref{eq:PRN-ambiguity-GOR}) or TDIR (see \cref{eq:PRN-ambiguity-TDIR}).
 To evaluate the performance of both methods, we simulate 1000 short (\SI{150}{\s}) telemetry datasets with LISA Instrument \cite{bayle_jean_baptiste_2022_7071251}, and one set of ODs and MOC-TCs for each of them.
 We compute the GOR and TDIR pseudorange estimates for each of the 1000 datasets.
 Fig. \ref{Sim-PRN-ambiguity-resolution} shows the GOR residu\-als (first row) and the TDIR residuals (second row) in \si{\kilo \m} as histogram plots.
 We see that the GOR accuracy depends on the arm, because we obtain more accurate ODs for arms oriented in line of sight direction than for those oriented cross-track.
 The PRNR ambiguity resolution via GOR is successful for GOR deviations smaller than \SI{200}{\kilo \m}.

 In the case of the links 23, 31, 13, and 32 all PRNR ambiguity resolutions via GOR are successful.
 For each of the links 12 and 21, 2 out of the 1000 PRNR ambiguity resolutions fail.
-The GOR estimates are passed as initial values to TDIR, which then reduces the uncertainty by almost one order of magnitude (lower plot of \cref{Sim-PRN-ambiguity-resolution}), such that eventually all PRNR ambiguity resolutions are successful.
+The GOR estimates are passed as initial values to TDIR, which then reduces the uncertainty by almost one order of magnitude (lower plot in \cref{Sim-PRN-ambiguity-resolution}), such that eventually all PRNR ambiguity resolutions are successful.
+The direction dependent offsets we observe in the TDIR estimates are due to the fact that we apply constant delays in the model used in the minimization of \cref{eq:TDIR-integral-freq}.
+In reality, these delays drift with time mainly due to the differential USO frequency offsets, and these drifts are opposite for counterpropagating links (central plot in \cref{fig:PRNR-Unwrapping}).
+The offsets are not a problem, since the corresponding estimates are one order of magnitude more accurate than what we need.
 TDIR can also be applied to estimate the PRNR offsets.
 Hence, it constitutes a cross-check of the on-ground PRNR offset calibration.
 We simulate one year of telemetry data using LISANode \cite{bayle_jean_baptiste_2022_6461078}.
 We set the PRNR offsets to \SI{160.3}{\m}, \SI{-210.2}{\m}, \SI{137.3}{\m}, \SI{-250.3}{\m}, \SI{-188.8}{\m}, and \SI{105.1}{\m} for the links 12, 23, 31, 13, 32, and 21, respectively.
 We divide the dataset into 1 day chunks (left plots in \cref{fig:TDIR-Offset-Estimation}), 2 day chunks (central plots in \cref{fig:TDIR-Offset-Estimation}), and 3 day chunks (right plots in \cref{fig:TDIR-Offset-Estimation}).
 In each partition we apply the TDIR estimator presented in \cref{sec:sensor-fusion-tdir-offset} to each chunk in order to estimate the PRNR offsets.
 This computation was parallelized and executed on the ATLAS cluster at the AEI Hannover.
 In the upper part of \cref{fig:TDIR-Offset-Estimation} we show the offset estimation residuals for the three chunk sizes.
 The offset estimation accuracy increases with the chunk size in agreement with the order of magnitude estimate through \cref{eq:TDIR-accuracy}.
 In the lower part of \cref{fig:TDIR-Offset-Estimation} we plot the residual cumulative averages of the PRNR offset estimates for the different chunk sizes.
 Here, it can be seen that the TDIR estimator performs similarly for the different chunk sizes.
 With the 3 day chunk size we can estimate all PRNR offsets with an accuracy of better than \SI{20}{\centi\m} after 10 days.
 The dashed-black lines indicate \SI{6.25}{\centi\m} (half the SBR ambiguity).
 This is the required PRNR offset estimation accuracy for a successful SBR ambiguity resolution.
-With the 3 day chunk size all offset estimation residuals are below these \SI{6.25}{\centi\m} after 179 days.
+All offset estimation residuals are below these \SI{6.25}{\centi\m} after 179 days.